LeedsBlockchainCrypto/lbccoin/README.md

 minerd -a scrypt -o http://127.0.0.1:9936 -O<user>:<pass> --coinbase-addr <address>
 ```
 And of course there's a GUI wallet (`lbccoin-qt`) that you can use to generate an address to send mining rewards to.

+The reg tests are broken and I've not even tried testnet.
+See [issues](https://github.com/LeedsBlockchainCrypto/lbccoin/issues).
+Contributions welcome via PR.

 The original Litecoin README follows...